-The computer lab and the project studios will be available during the duration of the course from 9:00 am - 5:00 pm
+The computer lab and the project studios will be available throughout the duration of the course.

 Disability Resources: It is the policy and practice of the University of Northern Colorado to create inclusive learning environments.
 If there are aspects of the instruction or design of this course that present barriers to students' inclusion or to accurate assessments of students' achievements (e.g. time-limited exams, inaccessible web content, use of videos without captions), students should please communicate about these aspects with their instructor(s) professor and contact Disability Resource Center (DRC) to request accommodations.
 Office: (970) 351-2289, Michener Library L-80.
-You can learn more here: www.unco.edu/disability-resource-center
+You can learn more here: www.unco.edu/disability- resource-center